jcyk94/Github-exercises/README.md

 # Github-exercises

-A repo to practice git commands
+A repo to practice git commands.